Last Updated on 23rd September 2023 by Sarah Sarsby

 Okay, so by far the best bit about the entire Glamour Beauty Festival is the goodie bag.
 So good that I felt it deserved its own section.

 I paid £40 for my ticket to the event as I managed to get a £10 discount code online.
-However, the goodie bag, which every attendee to the Glamour Beauty Festival gets for free, is worth over £300.
+However, the goodie bag, which every attendee of the Glamour Beauty Festival gets for free, is worth over £300.

 Honestly, I’m still shook about the goodie bag.
 It’s amazing.
 I was expecting a lot of shit products or sample-size versions but pretty much everything is a full-size version.
 It would’ve been worth the £40 and 2-hour drive to Manchester for the goodie bag alone.